 What are the living arrangements like?

-Girls and boys are housed in separate areas of a single dormitory or in two different buildings and are prohibited from entering the halls and rooms of the opposite gender.
-Each student will have 1-2 roommates and each room is equipped with a bed, dresser, and desk/lamp/chair for each person.
+Girls and boys are housed in two different buildings and are prohibited from entering the halls and rooms of the opposite gender.
+Each student will have 1-2 roommates and each room is equipped with a bed, dresser, desk, and chair for each person.
 Each hall has bathroom facilities with cubbies for keeping toiletries.
 All buildings on campus, including dorms, have central air conditioning and a coed social room with a TV, DVD player, and microwave.
 Students eat all meals in the main Rhodes Dining Hall, a short walk from the dorms.

 Can I live at home and attend the Institute during the day?